To book an appointment with Dr. Kavaler-Adler, call:

 Dr. Kavaler-Adler is a prolific and award-winning author.
-She has published 6 books and over 70 articles on issues of psychological interest that relate to clinical practice, healing, and particularly to issues of mourning and creativity for healing and psychic health.
+She has published six books and over 70 articles on issues of psychological interest that relate to clinical practice, healing, and particularly to issues of mourning and creativity for healing and psychic health.
 She has won 16 awards, one of which is the Gradiva Award from NAAP, a national award.
-Visit Dr. Kavaler-Adler's website, www.kavaleradler.com to learn more about her books, groups, and articles (and to order books, all on Amazon).
+Visit Dr. Kavaler-Adler's website, www.kavaleradler.com to learn more about her books, groups, and articles (All books are available on Amazon.com).

 - Fear of Commitment

 - Fear of Success

 - Resolving Blocks to Creativity

 $150-$250 (Sliding Scale)

 Checks primarily for monthly billing.
 Cash and Paypal only for those out of the New York area who consult by the phone or Internet.